 An interest in various scales of geopolitics distracted me into work on contemporary aviation.
 Flight also offers an extraordinary vantage point for observing late imperialism, a window I have tried to open in my books on the rhetoric and realities of British imperial air routes and services in the 1920s and 1930s, and on a socio-cultural history of Empire flying then.
 Flirtation with colonial mobilities has generated papers on automobility in British colonial Africa, and on cruise tourism history in South Africa.
 A recent project on municipal airport histories returns me full circle to urban circulation and urban planning.
 There is rather a lot that is old and tired in the current obsession with (urban) mobility and its infrastructure; ‘aerotropolis’ is a new but extreme incarnation of globalised technopolis.
 All is prefect grist for the ACC.

-I am currently Editor of the Journal of Transport History, and serve on the editorial boards of the Journal of Tourism History, the Journal of Transport Geography, the South African Geographical Journal, Afrika Focus, and Urban Forum.
+I am past Editor of the Journal of Transport History (2010-2016) and served on the editorial boards of the Journal of Tourism History, the Journal of Transport Geography (1993-2016) the South African Geographical Journal, Afrika Focus, and Urban Forum.